nRFCloud/utils/ADVANCED.md

 # Device Credentials Installer

-This script automates the process of generating and programming device credentials to a device such as a Thingy:91 or 9160DK running an nRF Connect SDK application containing the [AT Host library](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/modem/at_host.html).
+This script automates the process of generating and programming device credentials to a device such as a Thingy:91 X or nRF9151-DK running an nRF Connect SDK application containing the [AT Host library](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/modem/at_host.html).
 The [AT Client sample](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/cellular/at_client) is the simplest implementation of the AT Host library.

-It can also be used on an [LTE gateway](https://github.com/nRFCloud/lte-gateway), by interacting with the built-in shell.

 Use the `create_ca_cert.py` script to generate the required CA certificate and CA key before running this script.